 The Rights Respecting School Award (RRSA), recognises achievement in putting the United Nations Convention on the Rights of the Child (CRC) at the heart of a school’s planning, policies, practice and ethos.
 A rights-respecting school not only teaches about children’s rights but also models rights and respect in maintaining relationships between teachers, parents and pupils.

-We are very pleased and proud to have been awarded our Level 1 award on June 30th 2015.
+We are very pleased and proud to have been awarded our Level 2 award on June 26th 2017.
 This achievement is due to the brilliant work of the children, staff and the RRSA steering group.
-We will continue working towards the Level 2 RRSA to further embed the UN's Rights of the Child.

 To achieve the UNICEF UK Rights Respecting School Award, schools are required to implement four evidence-based standards.